strategineer/personal-website/content/blog/2025-05-17/index.md

 ---
 All of the tabletop RPG systems (and some modules) that I'm familiar with are gathering together today to party like it's 2025 and they've all brought something to the table (my brain).

-In no particular order, here's a show and tell of TTRPG systems that I've played and/or run with a mechanic that has stuck with me ever since.
+In no particular order, here's a show and tell of mechanics that blew my mind from TTRPG systems that I've played and/or run in the past few years.

 {{< book "maze_rats" >}}